rchauhan-labs/agent-framework/README.md

-# Learn Agent Framework

-An experimental journey into building and understanding agent frameworks — from basic concepts to advanced prototypes.

-🚀 Overview
+# Mastering Microsoft Agent Frameworks – A Hands-On Approach 🚀

-This repository contains hands-on project exploring different aspects of agentic AI — from simple agents to multi-agent orchestration.
+This repository contains **hands-on projects exploring different aspects of agentic AI** using Microsoft Agent Framework — from simple agents to multi-agent orchestration and coordination.

+---

-📂 Structure
+## 📂 Structure

-/01-basic-agent/
-...
+- `/01-basic-agent/` …

+---

-🧩 Goals
+## 🎯 Goals

-Understand how agent frameworks are designed
+- Understand how agent frameworks are designed
-Build and test my own agentic components
+- Build and test custom agent components
-Experiment with coordination, memory, and planning mechanisms
+- Experiment with coordination, memory, and planning mechanisms

+---

-⚙️ Tech Stack (as you go)
+## ⚙️ Tech Stack

-C#
-Microsoft Agent Framework
+- **C#**
+- **Microsoft Agent Framework**

+---

-📖 Notes
+## 📖 Notes

-This repo evolves as I learn — expect messy experiments, refactors, and breakthroughs.
+This repo evolves as I learn — expect **messy experiments, refactors, and breakthroughs**.
+Practical examples are included wherever appropriate.

+---